 Numerous studies have shown that sodium restriction alone does not improve blood pressure control in most people; it must be accompanied by a high potassium intake.
 In our society, only 5 percent of sodium intake comes from the natural ingredients in food.
 Prepared foods contribute 45 percent of our sodium intake, 45 percent is added in cooking, and another 5 percent is added as a condiment.
 However, all that the body requires in most instances is the salt supplied by the food.

-- Q What are healthy options of cookies and cake if I have diabetes?
+- Q What healthy dairy products should I eat if I have diabetes?

 - Q What can I add in my diet to lower my cholesterol level?

 - Q How can I eat healthy at Mexican restaurants if I have diabetes?

 - Q How should I clean up after preparing food during cancer treatment?

 - Q At what temperature should food be cooked if I am being treated for cancer?

 - Q How should I prepare my food during cancer treatment?